Attention-Aligned Reasoning for Large Language Models: Conclusion

 \section{Conclusion}

-We presented {\selfanchor}, a lightweight pipeline that leverages the inherent structure of reasoning for attention alignment.
+We presented {\selfanchor}, a reasoning method that leverages the inherent structure of the reasoning chain to dynamically align attention during reasoning.
 Across six diverse reasoning benchmarks, {\selfanchor} consistently outperforms existing baselines.
-Notably, {\selfanchor} enhanced ``non-reasoning" models achieve competitive performance with specialized reasoning models while maintaining significantly lower cost.
-Moreover, our analysis reveals that \selfanchor's advantages are generalizable to varying task complexities.
+Notably, {\selfanchor} enhanced ``non-reasoning'' models achieve competitive performance compared with specialized reasoning models under most benchmarks.
+Moreover, our analysis reveals that \selfanchor's advantages are robust to varying task complexities.
 We hope {\selfanchor} serves as a step toward more reliable LLMs reasoning that requires neither parameter updates nor additional sampling.